mahhov/Hackathon/Readme.md

 https://youtu.be/VchWXQwkSg4

--this is a application where you RACE and FLY in 3d world.
+-this is a application where you race and fly in a 3d world.
 -no outside library were used other than java.awt, swing, io.
 -graphics made using java graphics2D (3d world -> 2d projection was done by me)